What is the difference between the Audiovisual and Partnership Streams?

 Yes, as long as the project meets all eligibility requirements for the Audiovisual Stream.
 The next deadline can be found here.

 I want to apply for funding for my web series.
 Do I apply through the Audiovisual or Digital Stream?

 As an audiovisual production, the web series application should come through the Audiovisual Stream.
-The Digital Stream is reserved for digital content that is associated with your audiovisual production (i.e. a companion website, online game or app).
+The Digital Stream is reserved for the non-programming interactive digital content that is associated with your audiovisual production (i.e. an interactive website, online game or app).

 Does my digital content need to be financed by Rocket Fund in order to be eligible for ROSP?